SOFIE-project/Provisioning-and-Discovery/README.md

 This is the device that exposes the data it controls or contains.
 In this Scenario, Raspberry PI is the Server device that accepts incoming commands from a peer device and sends responses, notifications, and indications.

 *Client*
-This is the device that interfaces with the server with the purpose of reading the exposed data and/or controlling the server’s behavior.
+This is the device that interfaces with the server to read the exposed data and/or controlling the server’s behaviour.
 In this example, a mobile device that connects to the Raspberry PI sends commands and requests to it and accepts incoming notifications and indications.

 When a BLE device is advertising it will periodically transmit packets containing information such as device name, Bluetooth address of the sender, etc. The advertising data fields can be used to configure a custom advertising packet.
 The advertising packet in this example already contains the custom name, service UUIDs and custom data i.e. URL.
 It also contains flags defining some of the advertising options.
-It is important to know that an advertising packet can contain of no more than 31 bytes.
+It is important to know that an advertising packet can contain no more than 31 bytes.

 **Eddystone URL**

 Eddystone is an open beacon format developed by Google and designed with transparency and robustness in mind.
 Eddystone can be detected by both Android and iOS devices.
-Several different types of the payloads can be included in the frame format.
-The Eddystone-URL frame broadcasts a URL using a compressed encoding format in order to fit more within the limited advertisement packet.
+Several different types of payloads can be included in the frame format.
+The Eddystone-URL frame broadcasts a URL using a compressed encoding format to fit more within the limited advertisement packet.

 Once decoded, the URL can be used by any client with access to the internet.
 In this example, an Eddystone-URL is used to broadcast the URL of the Semantic Representation file, then any client that received this packet can download the Semantics file of the device.